Especially when you’re a driver who could work all the time!

 2018 was a tough year.
 A close family member was diagnosed with an aggressive type of cancer.
 My family was shocked by the news, and looking back, it was such an out of body experience.

-I chose to take time away from the business (I had been spending 60+ hours a week working) and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.
+I chose to take time away from the business (I had been working 70+ hours) and accompany her to all of her appointments, treatments and stay with her in the hospital for her surgery.

 I was scared.
 I worried that my team would need me in the office and that the business would suffer.
-More than anything, I worried about the treatments and if she’d respond to them.
+But more than anything, I worried about what my family was facing.

-I wanted to share my experience and these tips because I know what it’s like to put so much of your time, heart and soul into your business and feel absolutely exhausted.
+I wanted to share my experience and these time saving tips because I know what it’s like to put so much of your time, heart and soul into your business and feel ABSOLUTELY exhausted.
+I also know what it’s like to have a family emergency and have to try and run your business from a hospital couch.

 1) Get a Planner & Prioritize

-Use a planner to block out chunks of your day for meetings & 3 things you need to get done that day (I prefer mornings for meetings and I block out Tuesday as my day to work ON the business).
+Use a planner to block out chunks of your day for meetings & 3 things you need to get done that day (I prefer mornings for meetings and I block out Friday as my day to work ON the business – or sometimes, enjoy a long weekend).

 Being able to look back at what I’ve accomplished each week is a huge motivator in keeping my momentum going.
 It also serves as a useful way to record my progress with the business, so I can look back and see when specific things were completed.